Healthy Homes Assessment Napier

 What We Do

-As building inspectors, we deal with all the elements associated with expert house examinations.
-We are there to ensure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all components that come with professional house examinations.
+We are there to ensure that you make the correct choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We will conduct detailed examinations to ensure you don’t get any unexpected or expensive surprises meaning you can relax and focus on the enjoyable aspects of purchasing or owning the home.
+We take your investment seriously and conduct detailed inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning a home.

-We are specialised in a range of solutions to make sure that you are completely informed of the condition of any property you may be considering buying or selling as well as additional solutions.
+We are specialised in a range of solutions to ensure that you are fully updated on the condition of any property that you might be thinking of buying or selling in addition to other services.

-We don’t just work with you but we also collaborate with a number of big clients like municipal councils and banks and insurance companies.
-Evidently they enjoy their peace of mind provided, due to the details provided in our building inspection reports.
+We don’t just work with you but we also work with some major clients, including municipal councils and banks, and insurance companies.
+Evidently they like this peace of mind provided, due to the details provided in our building inspection reports.

 • Pre Purchase & Pre Sale Reports